-It doesn’t matter whether you’ve got a small fleet or dozens of hire cars, a fleet policy can save you hours of valuable time.
+It doesn’t matter whether you’ve got a small fleet or dozens of hire cars, a fleet insurance policy can save you hours of valuable time.
 It means you’ll only have one insurer to deal with and one renewal date to worry about.

-Fleet policies can also save you money, since many providers will offer a bulk discount for each additional vehicle you insure.
+Fleet insurance policies can also save you money, since many providers will offer a bulk discount for each additional vehicle you insure.

 What levels of cover are available?